Balsamic vinegar

-Balsamic vinegar (aceto balsamico) is a dark, concentrated, pungent, intensely flavoured vinegar made wholly or partially from grape must: freshly crushed grape juice with all the skins, seeds, and stems.
+Balsamic vinegar (aceto balsamico) is a dark, concentrated, pungent, intensely flavoured vinegar made wholly or partially from grape must, which is freshly crushed grape juice with all the skins, seeds, and stems.
+It has been used over centuries in Mediterranean cuisines of Southern Europe.
+Three types of balsamic vinegar are "protected" as traditional vinegars in Europe.

+Originating in Emilia-Romagna and considered a staple condiment in Italian cuisine, balsamic vinegar adds sweet tangy flavor in preparation of seafood, meat marinades, roasted vegetables, and as salad dressing.

 Etymology

-The Italian word balsamico (from Latin balsamum, from Greek βάλσαμον, bálsamon) means 'balsam-like' in the sense of "restorative" or "curative"; cf. English 'balm'.
-Ultimately from Ancient Hebrew-Phoenician בשׂם (bāśām or besem, IPA [baːˈɬaːm]), the name means 'perfume or spice', with the consonant sequence of the letter 'λ' and 'σ' deriving from Ancient Greek to pronounce the שׂ (ś) sound, sounding back then as [ɬ].
+"Balsamic" means "like balsam", which denotes aromatic and supposed healing properties.
+Likewise, the Italian word balsamico (from Latin balsamum, from Greek βάλσαμον, bálsamon) means "balsam-like" in the sense of "restorative" or "curative"; cf. English 'balm'.
+Ultimately from Ancient Hebrew-Phoenician בשׂם (bāśām or besem, IPA [baːˈɬaːm]), the name means "perfume or spice", with the consonant sequence of the letter 'λ' and 'σ' deriving from Ancient Greek to pronounce the שׂ (ś) sound, sounding back then as [ɬ].